The first image shows a grand white building with a tower and a flowering garden in the foreground, set against a clear sky..

 Description

-Victoria’s Government House, built between 1872 and 1876, is recognised for having historical, architectural, and aesthetic significance to the State.
 According to the Victorian Heritage Register, Government House is considered to be one of the finest examples of nineteenth-century residential architecture.
-Built during the economic boom of the Victorian gold rush when Melbourne was transformed from a small capital in a fledgling colony into 'Marvellous Melbourne,' Government House characterises the high standard of design and craftsmanship of public buildings built during that period.
+Built during the economic boom of the Gold Rush when Melbourne was transformed from a small capital in a fledgling colony into ‘Marvellous Melbourne’, Government House characterises the high standard of design and craftsmanship of public buildings built during that period.

 Government House is the official residence of the Governor of Victoria, Professor the Honourable Margaret Gardner AC, and her husband, Professor Glyn Davis AC.
-The House is used extensively for the benefit of the Victorian community and is the primary venue for the Governor’s constitutional, ceremonial, community and international engagement activities.
+The House is used extensively for the benefit of the Victorian community and is the primary venue for the Governor’s constitutional, ceremonial, community, and international engagement activities.
 It also houses the business offices for staff of the Office of the Governor.

 What's On